 Lindsey Valone, MD

-Dr. Lindsey C. Valone is a fellowship-trained orthopaedic hand and upper extremity surgeon with broad clinical interests: from congenital anomalies to adult arthritis and from common hand problems to complex reconstructive surgery.
+Dr. Lindsey C. Valone is an orthopaedic hand and upper extremity surgeon with broad clinical interests: from congenital anomalies to adult arthritis and from common hand problems to complex reconstructive surgery.
+She is dual board-certified in orthopaedic surgery and hand and upper extremity surgery.

 Dr. Valone graduated Magna Cum Laude from UCLA and attended medical school at UC Davis, where she was awarded the School of Medicine Medal for top graduate.
 She also received NIH funding and earned a Master’s Degree in Advanced Studies in Clinical Research.
 To date, she has been the first author of five publications in The Journal of Bone and Joint Surgery (Am) and has presented her work at over 25 conferences nationwide.